Candlestick/TheWebWins/README.md

 ![Candlestick Logo](https://i.cloudup.com/dsLueKJvq3-3000x3000.png)

-A group of people from the interwebs creating the next gen API to close the gab between different kind of devices and a web app to controll all of them at the same time.
+A group of random strangers from the interwebs creating the next gen API to close the gab between different kind of devices and a web app to controll all of them at the same time.

 ---